fabianschu/secureum/week6/week6.md

 4. understanding the documentation before looking at the code helpsauditors save time in inferring the architecture of the project
 5. **mismatches between documentation and code** could indicate stale/poor documentation, software defects or security vulnerabilities
 6. auditors are expected to encourage project team to document thoroughly

+### Testing

+=> should expect high-level of testing & test coverage

+### Static analysis

+- analyzing programms without actually executing them <> testing
+- can be performed on Solidity code (=> **Mythril**) or EVM bytecode (=> **Slither**)
+- combination of control flow and data flow analysis

+### Fuzzing

+- automated software testing technique
+- provide invalid, unexpected, random data as inputs
+- program is monitored for exceptions such as crashes, failing built-in assertions, memory leaks
+- tools: **Echidna**, **Harvey**

+### Symbolic Checking

+- checking for program correctness by using **symbolic inputs to represent set of states** and transitions instead of enumerating individual states/transitions separately
+- does finite-state model of system meet given specification?

+### Formal Verification

+- proving/disproving correctness of intended algo's w/ respect to certain formal specification or property using formal methods of mathematics
+- effective at detecting complex bugs which are hard to detect manually or using simpler automated tools
+- requires specification of the program being verified and techniques to translate/compare the specification with the actual implementation
+- tools: **Certora's Prover**, **ChainSecurity's VerX**, **Runtime Verification's KEVM**

+### Manual analysis

+=> only way to infer and eval business logic and application-level constraints

+## Tools

+TODO

+## Audit Process (from 80)

+1. Read **specification/documentation** => requirements, design & architecture
+2. Run **fast automated tools** such as _linters / static analyzers_ to investigate common Solidity pitfalls or missing SC best-practices
+3. **Manual code analysis** to understand business logic & detect volnerabilities in it
+4. Run **slower but deeper automated tools**, such as _symbolic chckers, fuzzers or formal verification anylzers_
+5. **Discuss** the findings from above with other auditors to identify false positives or missing analyses
+6. **Convey status** to project team for clarifying questions on business logic or threat model
+7. **Iterate** the above for the duration of the audit leaving some time for report writing
+8. **Write report** summarizing the above with details on findings & recommendations
+9. **Deliver the report** to the project team and discuss findings, severity & potential fixes
+10. **Eval fixes** from the project team and verify that they indeed remove the vulnerabities identified in findings

+### 1. Read Specification/Documentation

+**Specification** => **Why?**

+- starts with the **project's technical & business goals** and describes how the project's **design & architecture** help achieve those goals
+- actual **implementation** of smart contracts = **functional manifestation** of goals, requirements, specification, design & architecture

+**Documentation** => **How?**

+- description of what has been implemented based on design/architectural requirements
+- typically: README, NatSpec, code comments

+### 2. Running static analyzers

+- Slither/MythX perform control-flow and data-flow analyses on the smart contracts in the context of their detectors which encode common security pitfalls & best-practices
+- findings => good starting point to detect common vulnerabilities based on well-known constraints of Solidity/EVM or Ethereum
+- false positives are possible and need to be verified manually

+### 3. Manual code review

+- automated analyzers do not understand application-level logic and their constraints
+- manual analysis is required to detect security relevant deviations in implementations vis-a-vis the specification or documentation
+- auditors may need to infer business logic and their implied constraints directly from the code of from discussions with project team

+### 4. Running deepear automated tools

+Tools:

+- fuzzers, e.g. **Echidna**
+- symbolic checkers, e.g. **Manticore**
+- tool suite, e.g. **MythX**
+- formal verification tools, e.g. **Scribble, Certora Prover**

+Reasoning:

+- require understanding of project's application logic => recommended to be used at least after an initial manual code review
+- analyzing the output requires significant expertise with the tools temselves, domain-specific language and sometimes even inner workings
+- evaluating false-positives is sometimes challenging with these tools but true positives they discover are significant and extreme corner cases missed even by the best manual analyses

+### 5. Brainstorming with other auditors

+- initially brainstorm to discuss project's goals, specification/documentation and implementation
+- firewall (independently) pursue assessments
+- finally come together to compile findings

+### 6. Discussion with project team

+- having open communication channel with project team is useful to clarify
+- findings may be shared with project team immediately on private repository
+- if audit spans multiple weeks it may be helpful to have weekly sync up call

+### 7. Report writing

+- final compilation of the entire assessment => presents all aspects: scope/coverage, timeline, team/effort, summaries, tools/techniques, findings, exploit scenarios, suggested fixes, short-/long-term recomms
+  - executive summary: overview w/ highlights/lowlights illustrating the number/types/severity of vulnerabilities found and an overall assessment fo risk
+  - may also include description of smart contracts, inferred actors, assets, roles, permissions, interactions, threat models, existing risk mitigation measures
+  - bulk of reports focuses on findings of audit
+  - may also address subjective aspects of code quality, readability/auditability and other software-engineering best practices

+### 8. Report delivery

+- shared online document accompanied with areadout where the auditors present the report highlights to teh project team for discussion and any debate on findings and their severity ratings
+- project team typically takes some time to review ther audit report and respond back with any counterpoints on findings, severities or suggested fixes
+- depending on agreement project team and audit firm migh release the audit report publicly (after fixes have been made)

+### 9. Evaluating fixes

+- should actually mitigate the risks reported by audit
+- findings may be contested as not being relevant by project
+- audti firms may evaluate the specific fixes applied and confirm/deny their risk mitigation

+## Manual Review Approaches

+Possible approaches:

+- start witha ccess control
+- start with asset flow
+- start with control flow
+- start with data flow
+- inferring constraints
+- understanding dependencies
+- evaluating assumptions
+- evaluating security checklists

+### 1. Starting with access control

+**Access Control:** Most fundamental security primitive: _who_ has authorized access to _what_

+- in reality smart contracts have different permissions/roles for different actors
+- general classification is that of users and admins